How to Decorate a Christmas Tree in Blue and Silver

 Designer Tip: consider hanging chandelier crystals, either new or vintage, as ornaments to add a sparkle to your Christmas tree.

-Gorgeous Elegant Christmas Tree Professionally DecoratedHow to Decorate a Christmas Tree in Blue and SilverCrown Your Tree with a Stunning Topper
+Gorgeous Christmas tree with blue and silver decorationsCrown Your Tree with a Stunning Topper

 Christmas tree toppers have traditionally been an angel or a star.